justame/hp-front-end-course/README.md

 The page should look like the "step2.png" in the "printscreens" directory

 ####Step 3
+- Add Search box above the filter on the left column
-- Change the list to fetch the videos list via AJAX (data from the server) instead from the static data file
+- Change the list to fetch the videos list via AJAX (data from the server) using search box ,instead from the static data file

+The page should look like the "step3.png" in the "printscreens" directory

 Setup Environment